rashipandey/rashipandey/README.md

 <div align="center">

- 🔭 I’m currently working on the **React front end and Node.js backend for the startup, Breathing.ai** as a Software Engineet intern.
+ 🔭 I’m currently working on the **React front end and Node.js backend for the startup, Breathing.ai** as a Software Engineer intern.

  🌱 I have **full stack software engineering** experience and *2 years professional experience in Spring Boot and Java*.